linz/topo-workflows/docs/training/ARGO_WORKFLOWS.md

 ## Running a real world workflow – historical imagery or raster data store workflows

-Setting up the bulk workflow runs - Megan's script
+Setting up the bulk workflow runs - Megan's script - Content TBA\_

 ## How to get help from TDE

-Ask on the `#team=topo-data-engineering` Slack channel :smiley:
+Ask on the `#team=topo-data-engineering` Slack channel :smile:

+If you have a question about a particular Workflow that has run on Argo, you can tag `@squad-de-dev` in the relevant thread in the `#alert-argo-workflows` Slack channel.